 3. Many larger estates will still qualify for a streamlined “informal” probate process.
 Supervised by a magistrate rather than a judge, the so-called “informal” process under MUPC §3-301 allows an interested party to petition for appointment as personal representative as soon as seven days, but no more than three years, after the decedent’s death.
 There are no hearings in informal probate, and, assuming the petitioner’s underlying paperwork is in order—showing, among other things, proper notice to heirs, filing of the death certificate and production of the original will (if any)—a magistrate can swiftly issue an order of appointment allowing the personal representative to begin administering the estate.
 There are, however, situations in which the informal process may not be used, including problems with a will (for example, if one exists but cannot be located or its validity is in question), difficulty identifying or locating heirs, when the petitioner is a creditor, or when there are heirs requiring special judicial attention (such as unrepresented minors or incapacitated persons).
 These cases would be handled under the so-called “formal” probate process, typically by a judge, involving one or more hearings before the court.
 See MUPC §3-401.

-For more information on the probate process in Massachusetts, click here.
+For more information on the Massachusetts voluntary administration and probate processes, click here.